-And don’t forget that your customer's relationship with you doesn't end once they make a purchase.
-“Be sure to create content for people at different stages in the buyer's journey,” Serpa adds.
+Also, keep in mind that your customer's relationship with you doesn't end once they make a purchase.
+Content should be created for different stages of the buyer's journey.

 Monthly or weekly calendar?

-All the experts agree: When deciding on your optimal publishing rhythm, you should prioritize quality over quantity.
+All the experts agree that you should prioritize quality over quantity when deciding on your optimal publishing rhythm.
 That means whether you adhere to a weekly or monthly calendar, the most important considerations are the time it takes to produce the kind of content you need and the resources you’ll need to create it.

 - A full version for the content team, which details all the production steps, assignments, and deadlines they need to know.

 - A streamlined version for the marketing team and other stakeholders, which outlines delivery deadlines.
-These external stakeholders want to know when that ebook is going to be ready, but they’re less concerned with the process of its production.
+These external stakeholders want to know when that eBook will be ready, but they’re less concerned with the process of its production.

-Above all, Valdellon notes, “Ensure everyone uses the calendar.
-If it’s not there, it doesn’t exist, and [content] doesn’t get published.”
+Everyone on your team should use the calendar.
+If it’s not there, then it doesn’t exist, and content doesn’t get published.

 A big part of effectively managing your calendar is knowing how — and how much — to assign to your team.
 In fact, the Project Management Institute found that 21% of projects fail due to limited or taxed resources, and inadequate resource forecasting accounts for 18% of project failures.
 Clearly, resource management is critical.